Adapting Women’s Dress to Early Cycling Technology, 1790-1860s

-Fashion is one of the most popular topics in women’s cycling history, especially the bloomers and rationals of the 1890s and the idea of emancipation associated with them.
-But, women’s cycling fashion has a much longer and more diverse history than this implies.
-The Bicycle Fashion Files look at women’s cycling fashion across three eras, Early inventions 1790-1860s, Highwheeling and Tricycling 1870-1880s, and The Cycling Craze 1890s.
+Fashion is one of the most popular topics in women’s cycling history.
+The Bicycle Fashion Files look at women’s cycling fashion across three eras, Early Inventions 1790-1860s, Highwheeling and Tricycling 1870-1880s, and The Cycling Craze 1890s.
+Part One begins with the early phase of cycling technology from running machines to early velocipedes.

 Celeriferes and Draisienes: The Birth of Cycling Style